Township Logo

 Term Length

-Members of Council serve as elected officials for four years and the new term commences on November 15, 2022.
-Elected officials must take an oath of office before they can begin any duties as a Member of Council.
+The Member of Council elected to serve as elected official for the remainder of the 2022-2026 term ending on November 14, 2026, must take an oath of office before they can begin any duties as a Member of Council.

 Office Equipment and Resources